Question from Eddie: Hi Rick. I hope you can help me with an odd situation I’m in.

 4 – Scroll down to the “Logins and Passwords” section and click the Saved Logins link over on the right.
 You should now see a list of the online accounts that Firefox is saving the passwords for over on the left.

-5 – Click on the account you want to retrieve the password for.
-Over on the right you should see the saved username and password (hidden by a row of dots) for that account.
+5 – Find the account you want to retrieve the password for.
+You should see the saved username and password (hidden by a row of dots) for that account.

 6 – Click the little “eye” icon beside the hidden password to reveal it.
 The password should be visible and you can either write it down or copy it to the Clipboard.